Salvo D'Acquisto: Cause of beatification and canonization

-In 1996, the same congregation was given a supplement of inquiry wanted by the new postulator.
-The initial postulator, however, had begun the cause of beatification to obtain the recognition of the "heroic virtues" while the subsequent postulator requested the recognition of the "heroic witness of charity," a definition applicable to martyr.
-In 2007 however a majority vote expressed in a conference of the Congregation for the Causes of Saints led to a suspension of the recognition as a martyr.
+In 1996, the same Congregation received a supplement of inquiry at the behest of the new postulator.
+Although the initial had begun the cause of beatification with the aim of obtain recognition of the subject's "heroic virtues", the subsequent postulator requested the recognition of the "heroic witness of charity," a definition pertaining to martyrs.
+In 2007 however, a majority vote taken in an internal forum of the Congregation for the Causes of Saints led to a suspension of the recognition as a martyr.

-The figure of the soldier was however remembered by Pope John Paul II, who in a speech to the Carabinieri on 26 February 2001 said: The history of the Carabinieri shows that one can reach the peak of holiness in the faithful and generous fulfillment of the duties of one's state.
-I am thinking here of your colleague, Deputy Brigadier Salvo D'Acquisto, gold medal for military valor, whose cause for beatification is underway.
+D'Acquisto was remembered, however, by Pope John Paul II, who in a speech to the Carabinieri on 26 February 2001 said: The history of the Carabinieri shows that one can reach the peak of holiness in the faithful and generous fulfilment of the duties of one's state.
+I am thinking here of your colleague, vice-sergeant Salvo D'Acquisto, gold medal for military valour, whose cause for beatification is underway.

 Legacy

-A film, Salvo D'Acquisto (1974), was made about his sacrifice, directed by Romula Guerrieri and starring Massimo Ranieri.
-A 2003 TV mini-series was directed by Alberto Sironi and starred Beppe Fiorello.
+An Italian war drama film, Fiamma che non si spegne (1949), directed by Vittorio Cottafavi and starring Gino Cervi, was inspired by his sacrifice, as was an Italian biographical drama film, Salvo D'Acquisto (1974), directed by Romula Guerrieri and starring Massimo Ranieri.
+A 2003 TV mini-series about his story was directed by Alberto Sironi and starred Beppe Fiorello.

 An Italian postage stamp was issued in 1975 to commemorate him.
 The portrait was painted by the Italian artist Silvano Campeggi.

-There are monuments honoring D'Acquisto, including in his native Naples, on the Via Aurelia near Rome, and in front of the train station at Cisterna.
+There are monuments honouring D'Acquisto, including in his native Naples, on the Via Aurelia near Rome, and in front of the train station at Cisterna.